jasonappah/dash/README.md

 # dash

-A simple personal dashboard built with Next.js + Tailwind CSS and backed by my Notion tasks database.
+A simple personal dashboard built with Next.js + Tailwind CSS and backed by my Notion tasks database and TickTick to-do list (TickTick code adapted from [its Raycast extension](https://github.com/raycast/extensions/tree/main/extensions/ticktick/src/service)).

 ![A screenshot of a simple web page with a table of to do list items](screenshot.png)